asmasonomics/asmasonomics.github.io/courses/2023-06_ENTHUSE_cBioPortal.markdown

 #### 2 Select the pancancer TCGA dataset
 <p align="justify">
 Return to the top of the cBioPortal homepage.
 We're going to work with The Cancer Genome Atlas (TCGA) pancancer study.
 "Pan" in this context just means "across lots of different cancers".<br/>
 Click the Quick select link for <b>TCGA PanCancer Atlas Studies</b>.
-This has just loaded data for 32 different cancer studies and 10967 samples coming from 10528 different people!
+You have just loaded data for 32 different cancer studies and 10967 samples coming from 10528 different people!
 Next, click on the blue <b>Query By Gene</b> button, scroll to the bottom and type <b>TP53</b> into the Enter Genes box, then <b>Submit Query</b>.<br/>
 </p>
 **EXPLAINER** [What is The Cancer Genome Atlas?](#the-cancer-genome-atlas-explained)<br/>
 **EXPLAINER** [Why are gene and protein names different?](#gene-and-protein-naming-explained)<br/>